NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

    # ... inside the register method
    if isinstance(component, Sensor):
       self.sensors.append(component)
-   # TODO: add an elif to check if the component is a Display - MUST
+   # TODO: (optional) add an elif to check if the component is a Display - MUST
    ```

 **Additional evidencing:**